Skin characteristics in newborns

 Newborn skin characteristics; Infant skin characteristics

-A healthy newborn at birth typically has:
+The skin of a healthy newborn at birth has:

 - Deep red or purple skin and bluish hands and feet.
 The skin darkens before the infant takes his or her first breath (when they make that first vigorous cry).